statsplotly package

 A plotly.graph_obj.Figure.

-statsplotly.distplot(data: DataFrame, x: str | None = None, y: str | None = None, slicer: str | None = None, slice_order: list[str] | None = None, color_palette: list[str] | str | None = None, axis: str | None = None, opacity: float | None = None, hist: bool = True, rug: bool | None = None, ecdf: bool | None = None, kde: bool | None = None, step: bool | None = None, equal_bins: bool | None = None, bins: Sequence[float] | int | str | None = None, cumulative: bool | None = None, histnorm: str | None = None, central_tendency: str | None = None, vlines: dict[str, tuple[str, float]] | None = None, hlines: dict[str, tuple[str, float]] | None = None, barmode: str | None = None, x_label: str | None = None, y_label: str | None = None, title: str | None = None, x_range: Sequence[float] | None = None, y_range: Sequence[float] | None = None, fig: Figure = None, row: int | None = None, col: int | None = None) Figure
+statsplotly.distplot(data: DataFrame, x: str | None = None, y: str | None = None, slicer: str | None = None, slice_order: list[Any] | None = None, color_palette: list[str] | str | None = None, axis: Literal['square', 'fixed_ratio', 'equal', 'id_line'] | None = None, opacity: float | None = None, hist: bool = True, rug: bool | None = None, ecdf: bool | None = None, kde: bool | None = None, step: bool | None = None, equal_bins: bool | None = None, bins: Sequence[float] | int | str | None = None, cumulative: bool | None = None, histnorm: Literal['', 'percent', 'probability', 'probability density'] | None = None, central_tendency: Literal['mean', 'median', 'mode'] | None = None, vlines: dict[str, tuple[str, float]] | None = None, hlines: dict[str, tuple[str, float]] | None = None, barmode: Literal['stack', 'overlay'] | None = None, x_label: str | None = None, y_label: str | None = None, title: str | None = None, x_range: Sequence[float] | None = None, y_range: Sequence[float] | None = None, fig: Figure | None = None, row: int | None = None, col: int | None = None) Figure

 Draws the distribution of x (vertical histogram) or y (horizontal histograms) values.